 Birding & Binoculars

 The Old Mill District and the East Cascades Audubon Society offer free weekly bird walks to the public every other Friday from early April through the end of May each year.
-The dates this year are April 7, April 21, May 5 and May 19.
+The dates for 2019 are April 5, April 19, May 3 and May 17.

 These free walks are guided by an expert from the Society and wind around the trails of the Old Mill District that run along the Deschutes River.
 The area is a migratory corridor and attracts a whole host of incredible birds either passing through or as cherished residents.
 Spring is an excellent time to see all the action with warming weather, nesting and migration.